lhridder/infrared/README.md

 - geoip:
   - `enabled` if geoip lookups should be enabled.
   - `databaseFile` where the .mmdb file is located for geoip lookups.
+  - `enableIprisk` whether or not ip lookups should be done through iprisk.info.
 - `mojangAPIenabled` whether to enable mojang API username checks (only works if geoip is enabled).
 - redis:
   - `host` what redis server to connect to when caching geoip and username lookups.